44xtc44/PlaylistBooster/.github/README.rst

-Playlist Shuffle Booster [Volume Gain]
+Playlist Booster Shuffle [Volume Gain]
 ======================================

 Overview
 ---------
 This repository shows the source code of a browser add-on.

-* Shuffle and play a media file folder
-* Play browser supported media files. mp4, aac, mp3, ogg, flac, wbem, wav, ...
-* Gain booster runs Bluetooth ear buds
+Runs on FireFox.

+* ( Android ) browser media player
+* Gain booster, Time-seek and playback rate options
+* Quick load a music list for the Gym

 HowTo
 -----